junjypark/CLEAN/README.md

 ### Update logs

-Note: The current version of the package is the beta version and may contain unexpected errors.
+Note: The current version of the package is a beta version and may contain bugs.
 Please forward your inquiries to `junjy.park [[at]] utoronto [[dot]] ca` and we will respond in 48 hours.

 > No update as of April 8, 2022.